 The ACT is scored on a curve that is adjusted on each test date to ensure that results from one ACT test compare fairly to those of another ACT test.
 It is scored on a 1-36 scale, with a 36 being a perfect score.
 The national average ACT score is around a 21.
 Each of the four main sections—English, Math, Reading, and Science—is scored from 1-36.
 The overall composite score is taken from a simple average of the individual test sections.
 The ACT writing score is reported on the score report, but it does not factor into the overall composite score.

-Can I get a copy of my ACT test booklet?
+Can I order a copy of my ACT test?

 For the December, April, and June tests, you can order a copy of your ACT test booklet and answers by requesting the ACT Test Information Release when you register, or by going here on the ACT website: www.actstudent.org/scores/release.html.